hook-lang/hook/README.md

 The main features are:

+* Cross-platform
+* Dynamically typed
-* Imperative programming
+* Imperative and functional programming
-* C-style
+* C-style syntax
-* Dynamic-type
-* No accidental side effects
+* No side effects
-* Single-pass compiler
+* Value-captured closure
 * Automatic memory management

 Warning: Hook is still in its early stages of development and is obviously not production ready.